cockroachdb/docs/StyleGuide.md

 Use bold text to emphasize an important word or phrase, or to create visual separation and callouts (e.g., **Example:**).
 Do not combine bold with italic.

-Bold text should be used whenever referring to the name of a UI section or field.
-The name should only be in bold if it appears verbatim in the UI.
-Some UI sections, such as tables, are not labeled in the UI and should not be bolded when named in the documentation.
+Use bold text when you refer to the name of a UI section or field.
+The name should be in bold only if it appears verbatim in the UI.
+If a UI element, such as a table, is not labeled in the UI, do not bold when you reference the element in the documentation.

 To bold a word or phrase, surround the text with two asterisks (`**`).